aidanfuller9/photo-gallery-starter/README.md

-# Unit Review: Vending Machine Project
+# Unit Review:Photo Gallery Project

 ## Project Description
-In this mini-project, you will use you knowledge of conditional statements to build a vending machine app.
+In this mini-project, you will use your knowledge of arrays and loops to build a photo gallery.

 Follow the steps below to make your very own site!
 Make sure to check off your items as you complete them. [ ] => [x]